mbakeranalecta/sam/README.md

 * Revision 8e8c6a0b4c9c41bd72fab5fd53e3d967e9688110 removed the `===` flag for a block of embedded code, which had been briefly introduced in an earlier revision.
 Blocks of embed code should now be represented as regular code blocks using an encoding attribute `(=svg)` rather than a language attribute `(svg)`.

+* Revision fac3fea6a9570a20c825369417ab2eaf94d34d2b made annotation lookup case insensitive.
+Case sensitive lookup can be turned on using the declaration `!annotation-lookup: case sensitive`

 Please report any other backward incompatibilities you find so they can be added to this list.